Jacorb90/Prestige-Tree/docs/buyables.md

 However, if you're creative, you can use them for basically anything. "canAfford()" is effectively "canClick()" and "buy()" is effectively "onClick()".

+The amount of a buyable owned is a Decimal, and can be accessed with buyablesOwned(layer, id).
 You can use buyableEffect(layer, id) to get the current effects of a buyable.

 Buyables should be formatted like this: